-Carnegie Endowment for International Peace, James C. Gaither Jr. Fellows Program.
+Carnegie Endowment for International Peace, James C. Gaither Junior Fellows Program

-The Carnegie Endowment for International Peace, an international policy think-tank, offers students a substantive one-year experience working and conducting research in Washington, D.C. through the James C. Gaither Junior Fellows program.
 As part of the application process, candidates select one of the Institute's thematic projects, including topics such as (research areas change each year): non-proliferation, democracy building, energy and climate, international economics, Middle East studies, and Russian and Eurasian affairs.
 They provide a salary of $47,000 for the year, pre-tax, and paid semi-monthly.
 A full benefits package is also provided.
 They also offer up to $1,500 in relocation support.

 - Graduating seniors (either this fall or next spring)

 - Recent graduates who have completed their bachelor's degree within the past academic year and who have not started graduate studies

 Applicants should have completed a significant amount of coursework related to their discipline of interest.
 Language and other skills may also be required for certain assignments.
 The selection process for the program is very competitive.
 Accordingly, applicants should be of high academic quality.